zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	f_{\phi}(\phi) = e^{i m \phi}.
 $$

-Since the solutions of the Helmholtz equation that are continuous (within a certain domain), finite, and single-valued form a *discrete set*, the general solution of Equation 17.38 is
+Since the solutions of the Helmholtz equation that are continuous (within a certain domain), finite, and single-valued, form a *discrete set*, the general solution of Equation 17.38 is

 $$ \tag{17.44}
 \begin{aligned}